 Minimizing the pain of this experience is a mistake.
 While adults can step in with younger children, older children usually benefit most by being supported in finding their own answers.
 All children benefit from having their adults listen to their feelings and help them practice skills that can address the problem.

 Teach The Skills of Assertive Advocacy and Confidence

 The more effectively that children and adults can speak up for themselves or others, the more likely they are to be successful in dealing with relationship problems.
-See Assertive Advocacy for ideas on teaching the differences between being passive, aggressive, and assertive.
+See our article, Assertive Advocacy, for ideas on teaching the differences between being passive, aggressive, and assertive.
 People are also more likely to be successful in getting others to listen if they can act confident no matter how they feel inside.
-See Teaching Children the Skill of Confidence.
+See also, our article: Teaching Children the Skill of Confidence.